 Wye View is on the site of a 400 year old farm called Cilgwrgan Fach, the smaller of two farms on the 1,300ft high Foel Gurig hill.
-The word “Cilgwrgan” means Gwrgan’s retreat or hiding place.
+The word “Cilgwrgan” means Gwrgan’s retreat or rest.

-Wye View cottages were converted in 1995 from an L-shaped stone and slate barn, believed to be around 150 years old.
-The sympathetic conversion retaining the old oak beams of the original structure (and even an original ‘arrow slit’ window in Severn Cottage) and divided the building into four self-contained cottages.
-The cottages are named after rivers – Wye, Severn, Hafren (the welsh name for the Severn) and Elan.
+Wye View cottages were converted in 1995 from an L-shaped stone and slate barn, which was built in 1847.
+The sympathetic conversion retaining the old oak beams of the original structure (and even an original ‘arrow slit’ window in Severn Cottage) and divided the building into self-contained cottages.
+The cottages are named after our local rivers – Severn and Elan.

 The cottages offer all the modern day amenities you could wish for whilst maintaining the charm of the past.
-All four cottages are carpeted upstairs with slate floors downstairs, have heating, fully fitted kitchens with hob, oven, washing machine and fridge, a dining area and lounge with colour TV/Sky TV.
-Bathrooms have modern suites, power showers, heated towel rail and extractor fans.
+All four cottages are carpeted upstairs with slate floors downstairs, have central heating, fully fitted kitchens with gas hob, electric fan oven, washing machine and fridge, a dining area and a lounge with HD satellite TV.
+Shower rooms have traditional suites, powerful showers, heated towel rails and extractor fans.

 A stream flows through the 1.5 acre gardens, past the farmhouse to the river Wye in the valley below.
-There are many footpaths and trails to explore, beginning right from the cottage doorsteps and climbing up and over the surrounding hills in a series of superb and seemingly never ending views.
+There are many footpaths and trails to explore, beginning right from the cottage doorsteps and climbing up and over the surrounding hills in a series of superb and ever-changing views.